A Superconducting Nanowire Binary Shift Register

-In this work, we demonstrate a proof-of-concept for a superconducting nanowire binary shift register, which encodes digital states with the presence or absence of circulating current in superconducting loops.
-As shown by the sequence in Fig. \ref{fig:shiftreg}, a two-phase clock is used to synchronously transfer states between adjacent loops.
-When there is a circulating current present in a loop, it adds with the clock pulse and exceeds the critical current density in the nTron channel, causing it to switch from superconductive to resistive, diverting the clock pulse into the next loop.
+In this work, we demonstrate a proof-of-concept for a superconducting nanowire binary shift register, which encodes digital states with dissipationless circulating current in superconducting loops.
+As shown in Fig. 1, each loop is formed by a kinetic inductor L$_\text{k}$ and two nTrons, U$_1$ and U$_2$.
+The presence of a circulating current flowing through $L_\text{k}$ into the gate of U$_2$ encodes a binary ``1'', and the absence of current is used to represent a ``0''.
+The shift register is designed to use circulating currents on the order of \siformat{100}{\mu A}, therefore small ($\mu A$) fluctuations in loop current (\textit{e.g.} due to thermally-activated phase slips which change the stored flux in each loop by $\Phi_0$) are not expected to impact the binary state.
+A substantial environmental disturbance that makes the film resistive (e.g. $T > T_c$, $H > H_{c2}$) would be necessary to destroy the state stored in the shift register.
+The state of the shift register is only altered under the application of a clock, when the combination of the circulating current and clock pulse exceeds the critical current density in the nTron channel, causing it to switch from superconductive to resistive, diverting the clock pulse into the next loop.
+This process forms a new circulating current conditional on the presence of current in the previous loop.
+A two-phase clock is used to guarantee the diverted current always has a superconducting path to ground (as shown in Fig. \ref{fig:shiftreg}c).
 In comparison to the original nTron design,\cite{nTron} which acts like an amplifier, the loops are connected with wide-gate nTrons, where the width of the gate constriction is comparable or equal to that of the channel constriction.
 A wide-gate nTron is crucial for the shift register: because the output of one nTron becomes the input of another, the current levels for the input and output should be equal.
 The additional readout nTron shown in Fig. \ref{fig:shiftreg}f uses a standard nTron with a small choke.
 It terminates the final loop of the shift register to destroy any circulating current present at the end of each clock cycle.
 The readout nTron serves two purposes: (1) to reset the final loop of the shift register, and (2) to generate an output voltage signal, which can be sent to off-chip readout electronics or cascaded through a resistor to other nTron logic.